 Andrew Roth’s practice focuses on medical malpractice defense, defense of governmental entities, commercial litigation, and appellate litigation.

 Before joining the firm, Andrew completed a year-long clerkship with the Honorable Jill N. Parrish at the U.S. District Court for the District of Utah.

 Andrew received his J.D. from the J. Reuben Clark School of Law at Brigham Young University, graduating magna cum laude.
 During law school, Andrew was a Lead Articles Editor for the BYU Law Review and a teaching assistant for Legal Research and Writing classes.
-He also served as a judicial intern for Justice Deno G. Himonas at the Supreme Court of Utah.
+He also served as a judicial intern for Justice Deno G. Himonas at the Utah Supreme Court.

 Prior to law school, Andrew completed a bachelor of fine arts degree in painting and drawing as well as a bachelor of arts degree in history from the University of Utah, graduating cum laude.
 While obtaining his degrees, Andrew received the grand prize award at the College of Fine Arts’ annual juried show in 2011.
 He also worked briefly as an artist before entering law school, studying with other local artists and exhibiting his work in a local gallery.